 Server Stars Language Tools Transport

-spaceship-mcp (MIT) has the highest tool count of any registrar MCP server: 47 tools across 8 categories.
+spaceship-mcp (MIT) has the highest tool count of any community registrar MCP server: 48 tools across 8 categories.
 Supports 13 DNS record types (A, AAAA, ALIAS, CAA, CNAME, HTTPS, MX, NS, PTR, SRV, SVCB, TLSA, TXT).
 Full domain lifecycle — registration, renewal, transfer, restoration — plus SellerHub, WHOIS privacy, and contact management.
+New: dynamic mode replaces all 48 tools with 3 lightweight meta-tools for agents with constrained context windows.
 Unofficial/community project.
 The record type coverage is the most complete we’ve seen in any DNS MCP server.

 Hostinger